Heaventools

 Download Resource Tuner and consult the help for the plug-in API: you can write your own custom start-up processing plug-ins for crypted files handling and unpacking the packed files.

 Give Resource Tuner a trial run for 30 days free!
 Once you try it, we think you will find it hard to go back to other resource hacking utilities.
-So if you decide to purchase it, it's only $49.95 for the Personal License.
+For maximum editing and inspecting power, purchase a Personal license now for $49.95.
 The Business license is available for $89.95.